Access & Innovation: Creating Shared Value with Partners

 The following is part of our Access & Innovation Blog Series, which highlights the program, collaborations, and leaders that are imperative to increasing access to affordable, appropriate corneal care solutions that empower local eye-care providers to prevent disease and diagnose and treat patients more effectively.

 Eliminating corneal blindness is an ambitious goal that SightLife cannot achieve alone.
 While collaboration is at the heart of all we do, it is especially important for our work in Access & Innovation (A&I), which requires the well-orchestrated coordination of a diverse array of partners.
 The key to A&I’s collaborations that accelerate the development, validation, and integration of health technology solutions is creating shared value, which establishes a link between business strategies and corporate social responsibility (CSR).
-In this blog post, we unpack why shared value is essential to our mission and we share the progress we have made to modeling this approach in the ophthalmic world.
+In this blog post, we unpack why shared value is essential to our mission.
+We also share the progress we’ve made in modeling this approach in the ophthalmic world.

 The Critical Importance of Shared Value

 According to Harvard Business School’s Michael Porter, who pioneered the concept, shared value is created when positive social impact returns are prioritized by the partnership alongside financial returns.
 Partner financial returns are important to SightLife’s A&I Program because they are critical to supporting the sustained impact we seek over time.
 Often, innovations are slow to spread to the markets where they may be needed the most.
 We seek to highlight opportunities in these untapped markets and thereby incentivize private industry to expand their efforts to reach more people in high-need regions.
 As such, the greater the mutual benefit, the stronger the partnership and the more likely our corneal care goals will be achieved.

 Guiding Principles Shape Strong Partnerships